EddieXu123/ILuvFood/README.md

 ## FoodRescue - Connecting Food Suppliers to Rescuers to Mitigate Food Waste

 An Android app written in Flutter using Firestore and Firebase Authentication.
-State managed through Flutter dependency, Provider.
+State managed Provider.

+## Firestore Database Setup Diagram

 ## Description